arangodb/docs/3.9/appendix-glossary.md

 apps/                   # the instance's application directory system/               # system applications (can be ignored) _db/                  # sub-directory containing database-specific applications
-    <database-dir*>/    # sub-directory for a single database
+    <database-dir>/    # sub-directory for a single database
       <mountpoint>/APP  # sub-directory for a single application
       <mountpoint>/APP  # sub-directory for a single application
-    <database-dir*>/    # sub-directory for another database
+    <database-dir>/    # sub-directory for another database
       <mountpoint>/APP  # sub-directory for a single application
 ```

-*The name of this sub-directory will be the database's original name or the
+The name of `<database-dir>` will be the database's original name or the
-database's id if its name has special characters.
+database's ID if its name has special characters.

 Document
 --------